Toddlers & Pre-3s Class Teacher

 Besides being a parent, I have worked with kids as a music teacher and nanny for many years.
 I love preschoolers' imagination and excitement.
 I'm honored to spend time with these amazing kids at such a fun time in their lives.

 My goal as a teacher is to create a classroom where children ask questions, tell stories, practice empathy, and learn through experience.
+Kindergarten readiness informs all areas of my curriculum from academics to life skills, like opening up your own lunch.
 I believe strongly in our school's values of kindness and inclusion.
 The themes we explore in 3-5s reflect the beautiful diversity found in our co-op families and help children expand their understanding of the world beyond.

 3-5s Class NSC Parent Education Instructor